-The term “syenite” in a wider sense involves similar rock types like quartz syenite, alkali feldspar syenite, foid syenite, foid monzosyenite, etc. The classification principles are shown on the diagram below.
+The term “syenite” in a wider sense involves similar rock types like quartz syen., alkali feldspar syenite, foid syen., foid monzosyenite, etc. The classification principles are shown on the diagram below.

-The diagram above may leave us an impression that the true syenite is a relatively insignificant part of the whole syenite family.
+The diagram above may leave us an impression that the true syenite is a relatively insignificant part of the whole family.
 Actually, this is not true.
-Syenite sensu stricto and quartz syenites as well are the most common of the whole group although syenite is a relatively rare rock type anyway, especially when compared with granite or other granitoids.
-Syenitic rocks like nepheline or sodalite syenites (foid syenites) are actually curiosities that please the eye of a geologist but are by no means common rocks we are likely to see all around us.
+Syenite sensu stricto and quartz syenites as well are the most common of the whole group, although syenite is a relatively rare rock type anyway, especially when compared with granite or other granitoids.
+Rocks like nepheline or sodalite syenites are actually curiosities that please the eye of a geologist, but are by no means common rocks we are likely to see all around us.

 Alkali feldspar forming the majority of most syenitic rocks is usually intergrown with sodium-rich plagioclase feldspar (usually oligoclase).
-Such feldspar intergrowth is named perthite and this is the reason why syenite is more common rock type than alkali feldspar syenite which contains almost no plagioclase.
+Such feldspar intergrowth is named perthite and this is the reason why syenite is more common rock type than alkali feldspar syen. which contains almost no plagioclase.
 Plagioclase may appear in syenitic rocks in addition to perthitic alkali feldspar also as a separate phase.
-Dark mica biotite and amphibole hornblende are usual mafic constituents of normal syenites.
+Dark mica biotite and amphibole hornblende are usual mafic constituents.
 Alkali syenites may contain somewhat unusual minerals like aegirine, arfvedsonite, etc. Common accessory minerals are zircon, apatite, sphene, magnetite, and ilmenite.

 Syenitic rocks are usually associated with other plutonic rocks.
 They form relatively small intrusive bodies or parts of larger intrusions.
-Most syenites seem to be associated with extensional tectonic regime (rifting continents).
-At least some syenites are believed to be fractionation products of alkali-rich basaltic magmas but there are several different mechanisms responsible for the genesis of syenitic magma.
-In this sense syenite is again similar to granite which is also defined solely by its mineralogical composition although there are very different possible ways how granitic magma can evolve.
+Most syenitic seem to be associated with extensional tectonic regime (rifting continents).
+At least some of them are believed to be fractionation products of alkali-rich basaltic magmas, but there are several different mechanisms responsible for the genesis of a syenitic magma.
+In this sense it is again similar to granite which is also defined solely by its mineralogical composition although there are very different possible ways how granitic magma can evolve.
 It is perhaps inevitable because minerals are something we can determine, unlike genesis which in many cases is still a mystery.

-An immense number of terms describing many varieties of syenite have been used in the past.
-Some of them are mentioned (foyaite, canadite, durbachite, umptekite) to describe the rocks shown below.
-In addition to these, nordmarkite (quartz syenite) and perthosite (alkali feldspar syenite) are perhaps the best known unofficial names of syenite varieties.
+An immense number of terms describing many varieties have been used in the past: foyaite, canadite, durbachite, umptekite, nordmarkite (quartz syen.) and perthosite (alkali feldspar syen.) are perhaps the best known unofficial names of syenite varieties.
 Shonkinite is a dark-colored variety of foid syenite which generally contains more pyroxene than alkali feldspar.
-Larvikite is a famous decorative stone from Norway which is often named syenite.
-It exhibits a characteristic schiller but larvikite contains more plagioclase than alkali feldspar and is therefore monzonite, not syenite.
+Larvikite is a famous decorative stone from Norway.
+It exhibits a characteristic schiller, but larvikite contains more plagioclase than alkali feldspar and is therefore monzonite.
 Many so-called syenites are actually monzonites.
 For some reason the term “monzonite” seem to be little known and rarely used.

 The term “syenite” is actually an ancient one.
 There is a town named Syene (nowadays: Aswan) in Egypt.
-However, the rocks near that town after which syenite got its name are actually hornblende-bearing granites according to modern classification principles.
+However, the rocks near that town after which this rock got its name are actually hornblende-bearing granites according to modern classification principles.